bitmap/react-hook-inview/README.md

   onEnter: () => console.log(state),
 }, [state]) // <- Will rerender ref and update callback
 ```
+This will remount the intersection observer, and may have unintended side effects.
+Use this feature cautiously.

-## `useInViewEffect`
+# `useInViewEffect`
 An alternate hook that allows you to just supply the intersection observer callback.
-This approach is gives you a little more flexibilty than using the callbacks in the original hook, and doesn't obfuscate the [Intersection Observer API] as much.
+This approach is gives you a little more flexibilty than using the callbacks in the original hook as it doesn't obfuscate the [Intersection Observer API] as much.

 ```js
 const ref = useInView(callback, options, [...state])
 ```

-### Example
+## Example
 ```js
 import React, { useState } from 'react' import { useInViewEffect } from 'react-hook-inview'